JohnAustinDev/xulsword/ReadMe.md

 ## Distinctives include:

 - Direct text download.
-Allows easy download of thousands of texts in hundreds of languages with the "Add New Module" interface (located under the File menu, or else just press F2).
+Easily download thousands of texts in hundreds of languages with the "Add New Module" interface (located under the File menu, or else just press F2).
 In addition to Bibles, also commentaries, glossaries, books and devotionals can be installed and used offline without an Internet connection.
 - Complete internationalization including right-to-left languages.
 - Very readable texts.
 Texts can be nicely formatted to appear on screen the way they look in printed form.
 Text flows from column to column.
 Font,